ReactiveX/rxjs/docs_app/content/guide/observable.md

 });
 ```

 Just like `observable.subscribe` resembles `new Observable(function subscribe() {...})`, the `unsubscribe` we return from `subscribe` is conceptually equal to `subscription.unsubscribe`.
-In fact, if we remove the ReactiveX types surrounding these concepts, we're left with rather straightforward JavaScript.
+In fact, if we remove the Rx types surrounding these concepts, we're left with rather straightforward JavaScript.

 ```js
 function subscribe(subscriber) {